DSchof1/CBB-Stats/README.md

 &nbsp;

-<div style="text-align:justify;"> There is also an Excel file included here that contains links to the team logos of all 357 Division 1 teams and their respective abbreviations.
-I will attempt to keep this file updated every year as teams transition to and from Division 1. </div>
+<div style="text-align:justify;"> There is also an Excel file included here that contains links to the names and logos of all 363 Division 1 basketball schools. </div>

 &nbsp;